jon-heard/obsidian-inline-scripts/README.md

 # Obsidian Plugin - Text Expander JS
-This plugin allows the user to type custom "shortcut" texts, which are then replaced (or "expanded") into text that is created using javascript.
+This plugin allows the user to type custom "shortcut" texts, which are then replaced (or "expanded") into javascript generated text.

 ## Examples:
 - Typing `;;date;` can cause the text to expand into `6/7/2021`
 - Typing `;;name male european;` can cause the text to expand into -> `Bill Harrington`

 ## Overview
-Shortcuts are defined in a shortcut files, to be added to the vault as a note.
-When one or more shortcut-file notes are in the vault and connected to this plugin, their shortcuts will expand whenever you type them into any note in the vault.
+Shortcuts are defined in shortcut files, to be added to the vault as notes.
+When one or more shortcut-file notes are in the vault and connected to this plugin, their shortcuts will expand when they are typed into any note in the vault.
 Users can download prewritten shortcut files into their vault, or write their own.
 A sample of shortcut files can be found [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).
-For example, [this](https://raw.githubusercontent.com/jon-heard/obsidian-text-expander-js_shortcutFiles/main/TEJS_mythicV2.md) shortcut file contains shortcuts to perform actions defined by the [Mythic GME RPG system](https://www.drivethrurpg.com/product/229391/Mythic-Variations-2?manufacturers_id=480).
+For example, [this](https://raw.githubusercontent.com/jon-heard/obsidian-text-expander-js_shortcutFiles/main/TEJS_mythicV2.md) file contains shortcuts to perform actions defined by the [Mythic GME RPG system](https://www.drivethrurpg.com/product/229391/Mythic-Variations-2?manufacturers_id=480).

 Individual shortcuts can also be defined in the settings.
 This is useful for one-off shortcuts as it requires less work and file clutter.
-It is also less flexible for shortcut organization and transfer.
+It is also less flexible with shortcut organization and transfer.
 This plugin, __Text Expander JS__, comes with a few shortcuts predefined in the settings.
-Try typing `;;d100;` (or `!!d100!` on mobile) into any note to see a shortcut in action.
+Try typing `;;d100;` (or `!!d100!` on mobile) in a note to see a shortcut in action.

 ## HOW-TO: Install and enable the plugin
 TBA